daniel-ilett/blog/_posts/2019-12-18-tut4-3-matrix-matching.md

 Plane p = new Plane(-outTransform.forward, outTransform.position);
 ~~~

-From here on out, though, we have to define everything using the `Vector4` type.
+From here on out, though, we must define everything using the `Vector4` type.
 Conveniently, a plane can also be defined using a normal vector and a distance - and we can get that data directly from the `Plane` object we just created.

 ~~~csharp
 Vector4 clipPlane = new Vector4(p.normal.x, p.normal.y, p.normal.z, p.distance);
 ~~~

 Now we must convert this to the camera's local space.
 Annoyingly, there are several methods defined by Unity to transform `Vector3` from world to local space, but a total lack of easy ways to do this for `Vector4`.
-Instead, we're going to take `portalCamera`'s world-to-camera matrix - the matrix that transforms from world space to portalCamera's camera clip space during rendering - and calculate the **inverse transpose** of this matrix.
-By multiplying clipPlane by the inverse transpose, we will obtain the clipPlane in camera space - so I've named the variable `clipPlaneCameraSpace`.
+Instead, we're going to take `portalCamera`'s **world-to-camera matrix** - the matrix that transforms from world space to `portalCamera`'s camera clip space during rendering - and calculate the **inverse transpose** of this matrix.
+By multiplying `clipPlane` by the inverse transpose, we will obtain the `clipPlane` in camera space - so I've named the variable `clipPlaneCameraSpace`.
 There's a lot of linear algebra in this section but I hope that makes sense!

 ~~~csharp
 Vector4 clipPlaneCameraSpace =
     Matrix4x4.Transpose(Matrix4x4.Inverse(portalCamera.worldToCameraMatrix)) * clipPlane;
 ~~~

 Now we can use the `CalculateObliqueMatrix` method I mentioned by passing in the new clip plane.
 It's defined on the `Camera` type.
-Since the `portalCamera` and `mainCamera` should have the same far clip plane and field of view, we're going to use this method on `mainCamera` in order to use `mainCamera`'s projection matrix instead of `portalCamera`'s (which could result in errors due to portalCamera already having an oblique projection matrix from the previous frame).
+Since the `portalCamera` and `mainCamera` should have the same **far clip plane** and **field of view**, we're going to use this method on `mainCamera` in order to use `mainCamera`'s projection matrix instead of `portalCamera`'s (which could result in errors due to portalCamera already having an oblique projection matrix from the previous frame).
 The final step is to replace the `projectionMatrix` of `portalCamera` with the new oblique matrix.

 ~~~csharp
 var newMatrix = mainCamera.CalculateObliqueMatrix(clipPlaneCameraSpace);